Invoke dynamic support

 Introduction

 Since Groovy 2.0, support was added for the JVM invokedynamic instruction.
-This instruction is supported since Java 7 and is a new bytecode instruction in the JVM that allows easier implementation of dynamic languages.
-This instruction is used internally, by the JVM, for the lambda support in Java 8.
+This instruction is supported since Java 7 and is a bytecode instruction in the JVM that allows easier implementation of dynamic languages.
+This instruction is also used internally, by the JVM, for lambda support in Java 8+.

 Two JARs

-Both jars contain a fully working Groovy implementation that is capable of compiling user supplied Groovy sources using either invokedynamic or call site caching.
-The sets of jars are mutually exclusive (don't put both on classpath) and the key difference between them has to do with how the Groovy source files that make up Groovy itself are compiled.
+Both jars contained a fully working Groovy implementation capable of compiling user code using either invokedynamic or call-site caching.
+The sets of jars were mutually exclusive (don't put both on classpath) and the key difference was how the Groovy source files that make up Groovy itself were compiled.

-When accessing a Groovy jar from a Maven repository, you can select the indy version using the 'indy' classifier.
+When accessing a Groovy jar from a Maven repository, you could select the indy version using the 'indy' classifier.

 The compilation flag

-Independently of the jar version that you use, invokedynamic support requires a specific compilation flag (indy).
-If you want to compile your classes with invokedynamic support, this flag must be set at compile time.
-The following tables show you what happens with user compiled classes and Groovy core classes depending on the jar you use and the compilation flag:
+Independently of the jar version used, invokedynamic support required a specific compilation flag (indy).
+If you wanted to compile your classes with invokedynamic support, this flag had to be set at compile time.

 For user compiled classes: